 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to a preliminary estimate, GDP growth moderated to 2.8% on a seasonally-adjusted quarter-on-quarter basis in the third quarter, from 4.5% in Q2.
+GDP growth improved to 0.4% on a seasonally adjusted quarter-on-quarter basis in the third quarter, from 0.1% in the second quarter.

 November 29, 2022

 Consumer confidence fell to minus 38.7 in November from October's minus 38.6.

 November 17, 2022